ent/ent/doc/md/tutorial-grpc-edges.md

 * A new message, `Category` was created.
 This message has a field named `admin` corresponding to the `admin` edge on the `Category` schema.
 It is a non-repeated field because we set the edge to be `.Unique()`.
 It's field number is `3`, corresponding to the `entproto.Field` annotation on the edge definition.
 * A new field `administered` was added to the `User` message definition.
-It is a `repeated` field, correspending to the fact that we did not mark the edge as `Unique` in this direction.
+It is a `repeated` field, corresponding to the fact that we did not mark the edge as `Unique` in this direction.
 It's field number is `5`, corresponding to the `entproto.Field` annotation on the edge.

 ### Creating Entities with their Edges

-Let's demonstrate how to create an entity with it's edges by writing a test:
+Let's demonstrate how to create an entity with its edges by writing a test:

 ```go
 package main